-Meldrum Point, 1 mile west of Twenty Minute Point, is a rounded feature with stony, wooded shores, backed 0.2 mile inland by a cliff 61 m high.
+157 Meldrum Point, 1 mile west of Twenty Minute Point, is a rounded feature with stony, wooded shores, backed 0.2 mile inland by a cliff 61 m high.
 Meldrum Point is the east entrance point to Mississagi Strait.

-159 Cockburn Island (45°58'N, 83°23'W) is 9 miles in diameter and easily distinguished by McCaigs (McQuaigs) Hill (Chart 2297), which is a broad hill 146 m high.
+158 Cockburn Island (45°58'N, 83°23'W) is 9 miles in diameter and easily distinguished by McCaigs (McQuaigs) Hill (Chart 2297), which is a broad hill 146 m high.
 At one time the island had a population of 600 and there were two villages.
 Most of the residents left in the 1950s.

-160 Western areas of Cockburn Island are part of Cockburn Island Indian Reserve 19.
+159 Western areas of Cockburn Island are part of Cockburn Island Indian Reserve 19.

-Devils Horn is the NE point of Cockburn Island.
+160 Devils Horn is the NE point of Cockburn Island.
 It is wooded and rises to a height of 30 m.
 Wiggins Bank lies 1.3 miles north of Devils Horn.

-Anchorage can be found 0.4 mile west of Devils Horn in Robinson Bay in depths of 7 to 11 m, sand bottom.
+161 Anchorage can be found 0.4 mile west of Devils Horn in Robinson Bay in depths of 7 to 11 m, sand bottom.

-Ross Point and Tolsma Bay lie west of Robinson Bay.
+162 Ross Point and Tolsma Bay lie west of Robinson Bay.

-Anchorage can be found in the western part of Tolsma Bay in depths of 13 m, sand and mud bottom.
+163 Anchorage can be found in the western part of Tolsma Bay in depths of 13 m, sand and mud bottom.

-The community of Tolsmaville is on the south side of Tolsma Bay.
+164 The community of Tolsmaville is on the south side of Tolsma Bay.
 There is a Harbour Manager.

-Tolsma Bay.
+165 There are two wharves on the south side of Tolsma Bay.
 The old Public wharf is the western one and extends 155 m north from shore.
 This wharf has a depth of 4.6 m around its outer end.
 Its west side is the better berth.
 A considerable sea is felt at this wharf in northerly gales.

-The newer Public breakwater-wharf is a timber crib and concrete structure 150 m east of the old wharf.
+166 The newer Public breakwater-wharf is a timber crib and concrete structure 150 m east of the old wharf.
 This wharf is L-shaped and extends 137 m NE from shore.
 The outer end is 27 m long with a depth of 4.3 m.
 Finger wharves extend south of the main wharf.
 The south side of this breakwater-wharf offers a good berth in any weather.

-A reef extends 0.1 mile from the east shore of Tolsma Bay.
+167 A reef extends 0.1 mile from the east shore of Tolsma Bay.
 The channel between this reef and the breakwater-wharf is only 23 m wide.

-The bay SE of the breakwater-wharf has a sandy bottom and a sandy shoreline.
+168 The bay SE of the breakwater-wharf has a sandy bottom and a sandy shoreline.

-170 Cockburn Island breakwater light (1037) is near the NE end of the eastern breakwater-wharf.
+169 Cockburn Island breakwater light (1037) is near the NE end of the eastern breakwater-wharf.